 Deployment in Asia

 The Air Force F-111s didn’t have an auspicious debut in combat.
-After a detachment of six F-111As was deployed to Vietnam in 1968, three of them crashed in just fifty-five missions, all of them accidents linked to defective wing stabilizers.
+After a detachment of six F-111As was deployed to Vietnam in 1968, three of them crashed in just fifty-five missions, all of the accidents linked to defective wing stabilizers.
 The Air Force was forced to withdraw the F-111 and correct the flaw at a cost of $100 million.

 It wasn’t until the Linebacker raids in 1972 that the F-Aardvark finally demonstrated its potential.
 Skimming beneath North Vietnam’s extensive radar network at night, F-111s blasted North Vietnamese airfields and air defense batteries, weakening the resistance to incoming B-52 raids.
 Aardvarks didn’t require the fighter escort, electronic warfare support, or midair refueling that other bombers required, and could operate in inclement weather.
-Only six F-111s were lost in combat over the course 4,000 missions during the war, one of the lowest loss rates of the war.
+Only six F-111s were lost in combat over the course of 4,000 missions during the war, one of the lowest loss rates of the war.

 F-111s ended up participating in the last combat operation undertaken by the U.S. military in South East Asia, when the Cambodian Khmer Rouge seized the container ship S.S.
 Mayaguez in May 1975.
 Two Aardvarks diverted from a training flight were the first to locate the Mayaguez.
 Later, an F-111 sank a Khmer Rouge patrol boat escorting the seized ship.